-The basic information is retrieved from the Dimension Sheet and from the Blade Profile Grinding Summary of the particular job.
-Figure 17 shows a section of the Dimension Sheet with the convex and concave pressure angles (highlighted yellow).
-Both added together (in the present case $20^\circ + 20^\circ$) results in the included pressure angle (here equals to 40°).
-The end-mill cone angle has to be less than half of the included pressure angle.
+The basic information is retrieved from the dimension sheet and from the blade profile grinding summary of the particular job.
+Figure 17 shows a section of the dimension sheet with the convex and concave pressure angles (highlighted yellow).
+Both added together (in the present case $20^{\circ} + 20^{\circ}$) results in the included pressure angle (here equals to 40°).
+The end-mill cone angle must be less than half of the included pressure angle.
 In the present case, a cone angle of 15° is optimal.